Jantar Mantar (horse)

-Jantar Mantar (Japanese: ジャンタルマンタル, foaled March 21, 2021) is an active Japanese Thoroughbred racehorse.
-His major wins include the Asahi Hai Futurity Stakes and the NHK Mile Cup.
+Jantar Mantar (Japanese: ジャンタルマンタル, foaled March 21, 2021) is a retired Japanese Thoroughbred racehorse and current stud.
+His major wins include the 2023 Asahi Hai Futurity Stakes, the 2024 NHK Mile Cup, and the 2025 Yasuda Kinen and Mile Championship.

-He was named after Jantar Mantar, an astronomical observatory in India.
-He was awarded the JRA Award for Best Two-Year-Old Colt for 2023.
+He was named after the Jantar Mantar, a type of astronomical observatory in India that is designed to be used by the naked eye instead of a telescope.
+He was awarded the JRA Award for Best Two-Year-Old Colt for 2023 and the JRA Award for Best Miler in 2025.
+Jantar Mantar also holds the current speed record for the Mile Championship.

 Racing career

 2023: two-year-old season

 Jantar Mantar debuted at the Kyoto Racecourse on October 8, 2023, in a two-year-old newcomer race on turf at a distance of 1,800 meters.
 Ridden by Katsuma Sameshima, he was the second favored horse.
 After settling in a good position from the start of the race, he broke away at the final stretch to win by two and a half horse lengths over Keep Calm.

 On December 17, he made his first grade one stakes race debut at the Asahi Hai Futurity Stakes at Hanshin Racecourse.
 Ridden by Yuga Kawada, he was the most favored horse to win the race.
 Settling near the rail at the middle of the pack early on, he moved up near the front by the fourth corner as the race progressed.
 Then at the final straight, he quickly broke away from the pack and successfully held off the fast-finishing Ecoro Walz to win the race and clinch his first grade one win.